Consensys/teku/community-membership.md

 ### Requirements

-- Includes all of the requirements of a Member user
+- Includes all the requirements of a Member user
 - Signed ICLA, as described in [CLA.md]
 - Approver status granted by Project Sponsor or the Open Source Circle

 ### Responsibilities and privileges
-- Includes all of the responsibilities and privileges of a Member user
+- Includes all the responsibilities and privileges of a Member user
 - Approver status may be a precondition to accepting large code contributions
 - Demonstrate sound technical judgement
 - Responsible for project quality control via code reviews